micruo/dxf_viewer/README.md

-Implements a library to create, read, write, modify and visualize an AutoCAD DXF (Drawing Interchange Format, or Drawing Exchange Format) by AutoDesk
+Implements a library to create, read, write, modify and  an AutoCAD DXF (Drawing Interchange Format, or Drawing Exchange Format) by AutoDesk

 ## Features

-The library can create, read, write, modify and visualize an AutoCAD DXF
+The library can create, read, write, modify and display an AutoCAD DXF

 ## Installing